|

 Melancholia (Durtro, 2003 - 2062, 2005) raccoglie altre vignette in loop risalenti agli anni '80, vicine nei sentimenti e nell'ambito a Erik Satie e Brian Eno.

-Durante gli anni '80, Basinski suonava spesso il sassofono durante esibizioni multimediali, ed era membro del Gretchen Langheld Ensemble, che si evolse poi nella House Afire.
+Negli anni '80, Basinski suonava spesso il sassofono durante esibizioni multimediali ed era membro del Gretchen Langheld Ensemble, che si evolse poi nella House Afire.
 Nel 1989 aprì il proprio loft per le arti creative, soprannominato "Arcadia".
 Per tutti gli anni '90, rifinì il suo ciclo di canzoni Hymns of Oblivion.
 Nel 1997, Basinski lanciò il suo numero di arte figurativa Beautifying America.
 Formò anche l'ensemble elettronico Life on Mars.
 Basinski ha anche creato video e film, tra cui il "film ambient" Fountain (2000).

 La sua collaborazione William Basinski + Richard Chartier (Spekk, 2004) è uno dei suoi lavori più soffusi.
 La musica sfida la fisica, evolvendosi quasi senza cambiare: il più etereo ascolto subconscio.
-La prima parte cresce lentamente nei corso dei suoi 21 minuti, ma rimane fondamentalmente senza forma: un'ombra senza un corpo.
+La prima parte cresce lentamente nel corso dei suoi 21 minuti, ma rimane fondamentalmente senza forma: un'ombra senza un corpo.
 Gli eventi microscopici che creano l'illusione della vita rimangono radicati in reticoli quantici, sotto la soglia dell'esperienza umana.
 Sembra di ascoltare il rumore del mare in una conchiglia.
 Comunque, è rarefatta e slegata, un'eco di una massa grande e concreta di vibrazioni.
 La seconda parte (36 minuti) è insolitamente inquietante ed equilibrata.
 Raramente Basinski lascia tanta sostanza nelle sue composizioni.
 Sembra di percepire un oggetto scintillante in rotazione, che emana luce in ogni direzione e trasmette all'universo il suo moto perpetuo.
 L'effetto su udito e mente è simile a quello della musica cosmica.
 Mentre le radiazioni deteriorano, le loro tremolanti note sembrano polvere di stelle fluttuante nello spazio vuoto senza gravità.
 Ogni granello emette un leggero tremolio.
-L'effetto complessivo è di pacifica rassegnazione all'essere insignificanti.
+L'effetto complessivo è di pacifica rassegnazione al non senso.

-Zigzagando tra ripubblicazioni delle sue vecchie costruzioni "tape & loop" e la sua nuova anima ambient, Basinski ottenne il suono celestiale di Silent Night (2062, 2004), una composizione per sintetizzatore che ha poco in comune con la vecchia estetica di basinski e più in comune con Harold Budd.
+Zigzagando tra ripubblicazioni delle sue vecchie costruzioni "tape & loop" e la sua nuova anima ambient, Basinski ottenne il suono celestiale di Silent Night (2062, 2004), una composizione per sintetizzatore che ha poco in comune con la vecchia estetica di Basinski e più in comune con Harold Budd.

 I 44 minuti di Variation #9: Pantelleria su Variations For Piano And Tape (2062, 2006) sono l'interpretazione più fedele da parte di Basinski dell'ambient di Brian Eno, tranne per il fatto che naturalmente il processo per creare il pezzo è esattamente l'opposto: decostruzione anziché costruzione di una forma musicale di loop.